 Cars are the foundation for the next generation of connected mobile devices, with rapid advances in autonomous vehicles.
 Autonomous application solutions are divided into multiple chips, called systems on a chip (SoC).
 These chips connect sensors to actuators through interfaces and high-performance electronic controller units (ECUs).

-Autonomous cars use a variety of these apps and technologies to gain 360-degree vision, both up close (in the immediate vicinity of the vehicle) and from afar.
+Autonomous cars use a variety of these apps and technologies to gain 360-degree vision, both up close (near the vehicle) and from afar.
 That means hardware designs are using more advanced compute nodes to meet ever-higher performance targets while reducing power and space demands.

 The ADAS system architecture consists of a set of sensors, interfaces, and a powerful computer processor that integrates all the data and makes decisions in real-time.